ClearVision/ClearVision-v6/README.md

 ## Theme Editor

-You are now able to customize the theme with a preview before downloading it to your computer.
+You can now customize the theme with a preview before downloading it to your computer.

 Please keep in mind that **we do not manage the theme editor**, and cannot help with any bugs that come from using it.